 To begin the process, we undertook a detailed brand audit and held a virtual workshop to gather the thoughts of the leadership team at Lincoln.
-We also conducted thorough research on the school’s history and studied a lot about the culture of Nepal.
+Then we conducted thorough research on the school’s history and studied extensively about the culture of Nepal.

 One thing we learned is that the team was keen to somehow communicate their four philosophical pillars in the new brand, namely: to gain a passion for learning, to have the confidence to pursue dreams, to be a compassionate global citizen, and to be a steward of the environment.

 Our final design features the combination of four petals representing these pillars.
 These are woven together to form a lotus-like flower, which is historically associated with Kathmandu.
-The design was also created to represent the four mountain ranges that surround Kathmandu.
+The design also represents the four mountain ranges that surround Kathmandu.

-This new brand was then applied extensively.
-It can now be found on complete sets of administration stationary, business cards and electronic signatures, as well as security tags, water bottles and a wide range of apparel.
+We then applied the new brand extensively.
+It can now be found on administration stationery, business cards, and electronic signatures.
+It also features on security tags, water bottles, and a wide range of apparel.

-We then set about restructuring and redesigning the website.
-As there were expected to be many editors and regular updates, WordPress was agreed on as the perfect solution.
-However, as important as text is to a website, we knew more than ever that great photography would be critical to the success of the project, so we sent one of our best in Tokyo to Kathmandu.
-The results were better than we could have imagined and really brought the spirit of Lincoln School to life.
+Next, we set about restructuring and redesigning the website.
+As there were expected to be many editors and regular updates, we agreed that WordPress was the perfect solution.
+However, as important as text is to a website, we knew that great photography would be critical to the success of the project.
+So, we sent one of our best photographers in Tokyo to Kathmandu.
+The results were better than we could have imagined, and the pictures really bring the spirit of Lincoln School to life.

-The new brand and website has been wholeheartedly embraced by the school board, faculty and student body as a key part of the future for effectively communicating Lincoln School.
+The new brand and website has been wholeheartedly embraced by the school board, faculty, and student body.
+It has become a key part of the future for effectively communicating Lincoln School.